How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 Cutting the Dowel Rods

-I placed one end of the leftover dowel rod (It was 24 inches.) in the florist foam.
-Then I held the styrofoam ball where I thought the right height would be.
+I placed one end of the leftover dowel rod (It was 24 inches.) in the florist foam in the pot.
+Then I held the styrofoam ball where I thought it would be the right height.
 I thought 15 – 18 inches would be right.

 Using my miter board and hand saw, I cut the dowel rods at 18 inches.

-I placed the rods back in the florist foam.
+I placed the dowel rods back in the florist foam.

 With the topiaries assembled, I could begin to paint them.